kitajchuk/boxen/README.md

 Boxen
 =====

-> A content-driven Squarespace developer SDK.
+> A Kit of Parts Squarespace developer SDK.